odrori1997/voicebot-mock-interview/README.md

+# TODO
+1/ Add tool call to do research while calling -- https://docs.bland.ai/tutorials/custom-tools#custom-tool-example 2/ Add pleasantries at the beginning of the call
+3/ Cover more topics in the interview so it lasts longer 4/ Add content creation prompts to the transcript (and remove the diarization)

  # AI-Powered Phone Conversation Bot

 This application allows users to practice mock interviews or engage in various AI-driven conversations over the phone.
 It utilizes Flask as the backend framework and a third-party API for handling phone calls and voice interactions.